amir2000.nl photography logo

 Exposure: 1/640 sec | ISO: 200 | Aperture: f/4.0 | Focal Length: 200 mm | © amir2000.nl

-Two friends at the canal, one surfacing and one mid air, twin splashes forming in Amsterdam
+Two friends at the canal, one surfacing and one mid air with twin splashes forming in bright cloud light

 Camera: Canon EOS R5 Mark II | Lens: EF70-200mm f/2.8L IS III USM